Rates & FAQs

 Q: Should we rent a car?

 A: It is not a necessity.
 Renting a car will give you and your family more flexibility with arriving, departing, and any adventures you would like to have during the week.
 We put a strong emphasis on creating the vacation of a lifetime that you want to have.
 So if you would like to take an afternoon off from riding or fishing and venture out to nearby places, you are certainly welcome to with your own vehicle.
 But, all ranch activities can be enjoyed without any personal transportation.
-Ranch vehicles will get you to and from the airport in Cody, WY, drive you around Yellowstone, take you fishing, and get you into town for rafting and the rodeo.
+Ranch vehicles will get you to and from the airport in Cody, WY, drive you around Yellowstone, take you fishing, and get you into town for the rodeo.

 Q: If we rent a car, how do we get to the ranch?

 A: From downtown Cody, WY continue straight onto US-14 W/US-16 W/Hwy 20 W/Yellowstone Ave.
 Follow US-14 W/US-16 W/Hwy 20 W/Yellowstone Ave straight for 42 miles.
 Once you see the Cody Nite Rodeo grounds, you know you’re headed in the right direction and you’re 40 miles away from the ranch.
 There is a Crossed Sabres sign to the right of the road marking that you are 1/4 mile from the ranch.
 If you hit Yellowstone, you’ve gone 8 miles too far!

 Q: How many other guests will be on the ranch with us?

 Q: Is there a waiver to fill out?